petk/php-build-system/docs/cmake.md

 ## 1. Command-line usage

-CMake is a build system generator invoked on command line using `cmake` command.
+[CMake](https://cmake.org/) is an open-source cross-platform build system generator created by Kitware and contributors.
+It is invoked on command line using `cmake` command.
 When working with CMake, there are two primary phases: the configuration and generation phase, followed by the build phase.

 ### 1.1.
 Configuration and generation phase